 The Hidden Peak facility will also offer cafeteria dining and space for special events (including weddings), a coffee shop, retail space, Ski Patrol headquarters and restrooms.

-Construction will take place over three summers – with a scheduled opening of fall 2015.
-The building will be centered atop Hidden Peak.
+Construction will take place over two summers – with a scheduled opening of fall 2015.
 The original Hidden Peak building, which houses the Ski Patrol, a warming hut and restrooms will be removed prior to the opening of the new facility.

 Skiers and snowboarders exiting from the Tram will have the option of going directly onto snow or walking into the new Hidden Peak building to prepare for their day on the mountain, get information or grab a bite to eat.